LiorReznik/IMDbOpinionMiner/README.md

-####refactored version will arive soon
+####refactored version
+For now I made the refactored ver at kaggle:

-the following changes will take place at the refactored version:
+the following changes took place at the refactored version:

 1.use of stanza tokenizer instad of keras.
 2.better cleaning.

-3.data leakage will be fixed.
+3.data leakage has been fixed.
-4.two options for encoding (embeddings or
+4.two options for encoding (init embeddings with FastText or embeddings without init)
-3.will test 4 deep learning architectures.

-4.general code refactoring.

-# sentimentReviews
-Sentiment analysis on IDBM reviews ,  using CNN on top of  RNN ( Bidirectional LSTM)  with keras

-Live feture:
-to classify a user enterd review you should download the GUI,vocab,Final25 files and run the GUI

-Gui is a graphical script that gives you the ability to enter a review and get a predication

-Explenation:
-other files and the process of devolpment explaeind on the pdf
+soon I will upload a OOP-based ver.